yliu-hashed/shimmers-hdl/Sources/Shimmers/Documentation.docc/Articles/Getting Started with Shimmers.md

 > Tip:
 Swift has a good debug infrastructure.
 If you use a competent IDE for Swift, you can get code stepping and variable inspection.
-This power is lacking in Hardware design, but Shimmers gets it for free, as your design is just regular Swift.

 > Warning:
 At this moment, simulating by just running your Swift code **does not** replace functional RTL-level simulation.